Literature and Politics in the Persian-speaking World

 - Geen Honours Class

-Admission to the MA Middle Eastern Studies, specialisation Persian Studies or the MA Middle Eastern Studies (research), with sufficient level of reading skills in Persian (level B2 European Common Framework).
-Please, contact the student advisor, Nicole A.N.M. van Os or Dr. A.A.
-Seyed-Gohrab prior to registration for permission if you are interested in taking this course, but NOT a student admitted to one of the above-mentioned master programmes or if you are not confident regarding your level of Persian.
+Admission to the MA Middle Eastern Studies.
+Please, contact the student advisor, Dr. Nicole van Os, or the instructor Dr. A.A.
+Seyed-Gohrab prior to registration for permission if you are interested in taking this course but NOT a student of the above-mentioned MA programme.
+See also below, under “registration”.

-One of the chief objectives of this course is to acquire insight into the way literature is used as a means of communication to communicate various political views to a broad public in Iran, Afghanistan, Tajikistan and Indo-Pakistani sub-continent.
+One of the chief objectives of this course is to acquire insight into the way literature is used as a means to communicate various political views to a broad public in Iran, Afghanistan, Tajikistan and Indo-Pakistani sub-continent.
 The students acquire knowledge on the interaction between politics and literature in the Persian-speaking world.
 In addition, the students learn how to contextualize literary, philosophical, and religious works in a wide range of modern political domains.
 They also learn how to present orally and in writing their findings to a specialist and broader audience.

 Mode of instruction